DataDog/documentation/content/agent/_index.md

         * If you moved or changed the file, restart the Agent and then rerun the info command to see if it is now showing up.
     + **Yes, it's there.**
         * Check the [Metrics Explorer](https://app.datadoghq.com/metric/explorer) to see if system metrics are showing up from the host.
 For example, look for system.cpu.user from the host that is running the Agent and has that integration setup.
-        * If there are still no metrics, check the logs for errors and please send them along, with the info command output, to [the datadog support team](mailto:support@datadoghq.com?Subject=Agent%20issues)
+        * If there are still no metrics, check the logs for errors and send them along with the info command output, to [the datadog support team](mailto:support@datadoghq.com?Subject=Agent%20issues).